An overview of the regulation of virtual assets in Seychelles

 Are VASPs operating in Seychelles subject to regulation?

-The Bill stipulates the general requirements and obligations for VASP licensure, such as the fit and proper assessment of directors and principal officers of the applicant, adequate capital and solvency requirements, cybersecurity measures, in-person presence in Seychelles, maintaining adequate accounting records and other records, and more.
+The Seychelles VASP Act stipulates the general requirements and obligations for VASP licensure, such as the fit and proper assessment of directors and principal officers of the applicant, adequate capital and solvency requirements, cybersecurity measures, in-person presence in Seychelles, maintaining adequate accounting records and other records, and more.
+VASPs must also comply with the Authority’s request for information and reports, including submitting an annual declaration and cyber-security report.

 Are VASPs providing virtual asset services from offshore to persons in Seychelles subject to regulation in Seychelles?